27 Best Travel Planning Tools and Apps

 You don’t have to think about how to fit everything in because Roadtrippers takes all of your bucket list locations and creates the best possible route between them.

-A huge bonus is the app also estimates how many miles you can expect to drive, AND about how much money you’ll spend on gas.
+A huge bonus is that the app also estimates how many miles you can expect to drive, AND how much money you’ll spend on gas.

 An additional perk, and probably one of the best features in my opinion, is the ability to find “hidden treasures” along your route, all thanks to the phone navigation synching which can help you find things in your own city, or in the locations you travel through, that you didn’t even know existed!